Mother of fallen Capitol Police officer meets with GOP senators ahead of commission vote - KION546

 “This is why I’m here today,” she added.
 “Usually I’m staying in the background, and I just couldn’t stay quiet anymore.”

-Following a meeting with Louisiana Sen. Bill Cassidy, Sicknick told reporters she was still hopeful the vote for the commission will pass.
+Following a meeting with Louisiana Sen. Bill Cassidy, Sicknick told reporters she was still hopeful the legislation creating the commission will pass.

 “They sit and listen very well, but bottom line is, we don’t know” how the vote will go, she said.